hexbatch/apple-core/v1/docs/core/step-5-types/type-api.md

 The user running this is the owner,
 Required is name and at least one attribute.

+## Reading a token

+When getting the token state, the global state for the scripts running on it, and remotes, can be seen

 ## Editing a type

 Any admin in the user's group can edit, but can only edit if not in use Any part can be changed if type not used.
-When type is used, only the retired can be set, and that only affects things made in the future.
+When type is used, only the retired  and the allowed users can be set or changed, and that only affects things made in the future.
+Tokens already created are not affected.

 One cannot edit a type when tokens are made or children are made.